Case Study Update: Front Range Municipality, Colorado

 “Needless to say, your product is wonderful." - Uriel Akiva

 Those trees continue to flourish!
 That same summer, three trees were planted with watering bags and eight were planted with TreeDiaper®.
-After initially filling the watering bags with water, public works failed to irrigate the trees regularly and they soon died.
+After initially filling the watering bags with water, the shortage of labor and equipment prevented them from being refilled regularly. and the trees soon died.
 Despite low precipitation, the trees with TreeDiaper® have survived to this day, and they look great!

 TreeDiaper® takes care of your plants when you don’t have the time to.
 The following two photos are trees with and without TreeDiaper®.
-The results are clear; TreeDiaper® works in areas with low precipitation like Commerce City Colorado (less 20" per year)!
+The results are clear; TreeDiaper® works in areas with low precipitation like Denver Metro area Colorado (less 20" per year)!

 Save plants, save water, save labor, and save the planet!